I may be a city girl but I love any opportunity to disconnect. So on a whim, we decided to go camping in the Hudson Valley.

 I’ve talked about how I am a weekend warrior so I am always looking for trips that can be done in a weekend.
 I have to say I think we really nailed it this time.
 We fit in so much in so little time and at no point felt tired or overwhelmed.
 As I am writing this I am already thinking about our next weekend getaway.

-Only a two hour drive north of the city the Hudson Valley makes the perfect weekend getaway.
-It is just close enough that you will not lose precious time sitting the car.
-However it is far enough to feel like you are anywhere but New York.
+Only a two-hour drive north of the city the Hudson Valley makes the perfect weekend getaway.
+It is just close enough that you will not lose precious time sitting in the car.
+However, it is far enough to feel like you are anywhere but in New York.

 Why Go Camping?